mozilla/jira-bugzilla-integration/README.md

 no change will be made to the Jira issue.

 ### Custom Actions
-If you're looking for a unique capability for your team's data flow, you can add your own python methods and functionality[...read more here.](src/jbi/whiteboard_actions/README.md)
+If you're looking for a unique capability for your team's data flow, you can add your own Python methods and functionality[...read more here.](src/jbi/whiteboard_actions/README.md)

 ## Diagram Overview